uw-dims/dims-swplan/docs/source/introduction.rst

 and deficiencies that crept in during development and deployment.)

 ..
 [MBLT13] Douglas Maughan, David Balenson, Ulf Lindqvist, and Zachary Tudor.
-Crossing the "valley of death": Transitioning cybersecurity research into practice.
-Security Privacy, IEEE, 11(2):14–23, 2013.
+Crossing the "Valley of Death": Transitioning Cybersecurity Research into Practice.
+IEEE Security & Privacy, 11(2):14–23, 2013.